kristrev/multihomed-routing/table_allocator/README.md

 (i.e., .../table\_allocator).
 The client requires libuv, libmnl and json-c, while the server requires libuv, libsqlite3 and json-c.

-The easiest way to install the applications, is to build deb-packages as described above.
-If anyone wants to build support for other packet formats, then that would be great.
+The easiest way to install the applications, is to build and use the deb-packages.
+If anyone wants to add support for other packet formats, then that would be great.
 For examples of how to use the client, you can look at the scripts located [here](https://github.com/kristrev/multihomed-routing/tree/master/scripts).